MrMatch246/KeyLab_Essential_mk3_TGE/README.md

 Modified the Scripts for the Arturia KeyLab Essential Mk3 to add all the easy fixes and the cool features that arturia just overlooked!
 As i am more of an Arrangement Person, please let me know if there is anything in the session direction that would be useful!
 Or anything!
 I am open to suggestions and will try to implement them as best as i can!
+Watch this repo to get notifictions about updates!

 ## IF YOU HAVE ANY ISSUES: